JVasquez5/IBM-Machine-Learning-Professional-Certificate/README.md

 ## Project 2:  Supervised Learning: Regression Project
 * Target Goal
-  * Create several linear regression models, all use the same training and test splits,:
+  * Create several linear regression models, all use the same training and test splits:
     * A baseline simple linear regression,
     * A OLS linear regression,
     * A Ridge linear regression,